julelang/manual/src/integrated-jule/objective-cpp.md

 ```

 ::: tip
-The above code also has wrapper in a Jule for binded function.
+The above code also has wrapper in a Jule for external function.
 This increases safety and makes it easier to maintain the relevant function.
 :::